 A DIY kayak rack makes it effortless for you to store and transport your boats.
 It gets your kayaks off the ground, protects them from crawling insects, and gives your yard a clean look.
-Stash them in an organized way with these methods on how to make a kayak stand.
+Stash them organized with these methods on making a kayak stand.

 Build a DIY Kayak Rack in 2 Ways | DIY Wooden and PVC Kayak Rack

 DIY Wooden Kayak Rack